MikeManzi/the-gym-ai-club/session-6-prompt-anatomy/presentation/README.md

-# Session 4: Prompt Engineering for Software Developers
+# Session 6: Prompt Anatomy and Basic Challenges

 ## AI Club - The Gym | May 14, 2025

 ---